stackbit/jamstackthemes/content/theme/vuepress-theme-canvas.md

 description: Vuepress custom theme for blogging.
 See my blog as an example!
 stale: false
 disabled: true
-disabled_reason: error checking demo url
+disabled_reason: demo url not found
 ---